vivianeko-unity/Shader-Prewarming/README.md

    - Up-to-date variants are logged to player log file
    - Copy the content into the shaders log file (it will automatically clean and analyze the file)
 2. **Processing Phase**:
-   - Analyzes and re-generate the updated ShaderVariantCollection on the next build (manual option to update the svc if needed: `Tools/Shader Optimization/Shader Variants Processor`)
+   - Analyzes and re-generate the updated ShaderVariantCollection on the next build (manual option to update the svc if needed: `Tools/Shader Variants Tools/Shader Variants Processor`)
       - Parses the log file:
          - Extracts shader names, pass types, keywords, and upload times
          - Identifies and collects global keywords used at runtime